Bachelor of Science in Nursing (BSN)

 Clinical Role Transition is the final clinical rotation and is considered to be the capstone course of the program.
 CRT provides an intensive clinical experience with students assuming the role of a beginning nurse under the guidance of a professional mentor.

 CRT occurs during the final seven weeks of the program.
 Students are expected to successfully complete a 160 clock hour clinical rotation prior to graduation.

 Clinical placements are assigned by the School of Nursing at random.
 Each student will receive a clinical placement/s based on their current theory course.
 Clinical groups are fluid and often change from semester to semester.
 Students should not expect to remain in the same clinical group.

 Students are responsible for transportation to and from clinical sites.
-At present, shuttle service is provided to and from the Loyola Medical Center only.

 Course Scheduling and Registration